 What We Do

 Justice Courts are the "limited jurisdiction courts" of every county.
-That is, we do not handle felony cases or claims for amounts higher than $10,000.
-Case types we do handle:
+That means we do not handle felony cases or claims for amounts higher than $10,000.
+Case types we do process:

 - General Civil Suits ($10,000 or below)

 - Eviction Action ($10,000 or below)

 - Small Claims ($3,500 or below)

 - Other Misdemeanors (shoplifting, theft, assault, interfering with the judicial process, etc)